emorysmithis/ND-Crowd-Simulator-Results/README.md

     - `paths` and `paths_parallel`: n-shortest path simulations in parallel on the cloud
     - `paths_batch`: n-shortest path simulations in parallel, started in batches, cloud
     - `speeds_batch`: transportation simulations in parallel, started in batches, cloud
+- see our report and sister repository for more information